Controlling Manipulative Vocabulary: 7 Eye-Opening Insights to Protect Your Mind and Emotions

 Recognizing the Controlling Manipulative Vocabulary

 Acknowledging the issue is the first step.
 It is not always necessary for a controlling partner to yell at you or raise their voice to dominate the situation.
-Using words that are deliberately chosen to distort your reality is one of the most harmful ways they accomplish this.
+Using deliberately chosen words to distort your reality is one of the most harmful ways they accomplish this.
 They could give you the impression that you’re overreacting, that you’re unworthy, or that you’re to blame for all the problems in the relationship.

 They may use statements like “You’re too sensitive” or “You’re imagining things” to minimize your emotions.
 You may even hear something along the lines of, “You wouldn’t act this way if you truly loved me.”
 These deceptive statements gradually weaken your feeling of identity and independence.

 According to research, one of the most effective strategies for managing relationships is the use of language.
-A study published in the Journal of Social and Personal Relationships found that individuals in manipulative relationships frequently report feeling confused about their own emotions and behavior.
+A study published in the Journal of Social and Personal Relationships4 found that individuals in manipulative relationships frequently report feeling confused about their own emotions and behavior.
 Your confidence might be damaged and doubts sown by your partner’s statements, which makes it more difficult to believe in your own judgment.

 How Does Controlling Manipulative Language Affect You